hanfeidyx/HanFei/index.md

 # HAN FEI
 ## Education
-ME degree in Faculty of Engineering from Iwate University, Japan in 2016.
+-ME degree in Faculty of Engineering from Iwate University, Japan in 2016.
-BE degree in College of Information Engineering from Northwest A&F University, China in 2011.
+-BE degree in College of Information Engineering from Northwest A&F University, China in 2011.
+## Master Candidate
+Konno Laboratory,Design&Media Technology, Graduate School of Engineering,Iwate University
+Email: hanfeidyx@lk.cis.iwate-u.ac.jp    hanfeidyx@163.com

 ### Markdown